-Quick takeaway: Need to set remote team goals that connect and align your team?
-Here’s how:
+Quick hit: Here are four steps to creating goals that connect and align your remote team:

 In the face of coronavirus, his sales team was on the brink of going full-remote for the first time ever.
 So Kazoo’s Chief Customer Officer Tony Capasso did what strategic leaders do: He set goals.
 Remote team goals.